gjeschke/MMMx/docs/source/MMMx_addresses.rst

 Topology and ensemble addressing
 ---------------------------------

-Addresses are used for selecting part of an entity (see :ref:`MMMx|atomic<MMMx_atomic>`) for display, processing, or analysis.
+Addresses are used for selecting part of an entity (protein, nucleic acid, or complex).
-Such selection can refer to objects in the molecular structure (chains or molecules in a complex, residues, atoms) or to different realizations of an object (conformers of the whole structure, sidechain rotamers, atom locations).
+Such selection can refer to objects in the molecular structure (chains or molecules in a complex, residues, atoms) or to different realizations of an object (conformers of the whole structure, atom locations).
 The first selection type is *topology addressing*  and the second selection type *ensemble addressing*.

 MMMx internally uses only one index for atom locations (old style) and rotamers (new style).
-Since atom locations in crystal structure cannot generally and umabigously assigned to rotamers, addressing allows reference to either locations or rotamers in a given structure.
-Mixing both concepts is discouraged, but the address style and selection functions do not prevent it.
 MMMx stores occupation of water atoms from the PDB file, but does not allow to select water locations by address.

 Chains
 --------

-Chain identifiers should be upper-case letters for up to 26 chains and lower-case letters for chains 27-52 chains.
-Chain identifiers longer than on letter are not compatible with PDB format, but are allowed in MMMx if required.
+Chain identifiers should be upper-case letters for up to 26 chains and lower-case letters for chains 27-52.
-Chain identifiers in MMMx must start with a letter and must not contain an underscore ``_``.
+Chain identifiers longer than on letter are not compatible with PDB format and not allowed in MMMx.
 Chain addresses are enclosed in parentheses (*chain*).

 .. admonition:: Chain address examples